prometheus-eval/.github/profile/README.md

 ## Repositories

-Below are our key projects, complete with links to their repositories and related publications:
+Below are our key projects, with links to their repositories and related publications:

 | Repository         | Description | Paper |
 |--------------------|-------------|-------|